Expo Express: Vehicles

 Not to be confused with the Minirail monorail which ran within the perimeters of the Expo Site, the Expo Express used standard railway technology, with two running rails and a third electrified rail identical to those of the Toronto subway.
 In fact, the trains used were a modified version of the Hawker Siddeley H series used by the Toronto Transit Commission with one fewer door on each side, 3 instead of 4 and streamlined ends.
-Consequently, unlike the Montreal Metro with rubber tires, the Expo Express used traditional steel-wheeled trains.
-The Expo Express also featured fully air-conditioned passenger cars, also unlike Montreal's underground Metro (a deficiency that still exists to present day).
+Unlike the Montreal Metro, the Expo Express used traditional steel-wheeled trains with fully air-conditioned passenger cars.

 The fleet of rolling stock consisted of 48 cars in total, with the name of a sponsoring Canadian city or local municipality inscribed in large lettering on both sides of each car (e.g. "Richmond, B.C.", "Town of Mount Royal", "Point Claire, Quebec", "Cornwall, Ontario").
 The 16 streamlined end cars all had motor-generator (MG) sets but no air compressors; 8 of them also had ATO equipment.
 Of the 32 intermediate cars, 24 had compressors and 8 had MG sets.
 Typical consists were: one end car with ATO equipment; 3 intermediate cars with compressors; one intermediate car with MG; and one end car without ATO equipment.